 Lloyd & Jan Chinn

-Serving in leadership development in Ghana
+Serving in leadership development in Africa

 Lloyd first heard about Christ after being given a tract by a Campus Crusade missionary at Texas A&M University.
 He didn’t immediately come to know Christ, but his commitment eventually came just a few years later while living in Atlanta, Georgia.